 Having a pedometer makes it easy to see just how much you move and encourage you to do more if needed.
 A good goal is 10,000 steps but remember start where you are and build up.

-Cut out the takeaways
+Cut out the takeaways to cut down the weight

 I get it, you’ve worked late, got stuck in traffic on the way home and the last thing you feel like doing is cooking, especially for four people.

 When you cook the meals yourself you can have control over the ingredients.
-It doesn’t have to be difficult, just a piece of lean protein and a simple salad is all that is needed and can be prepped in the time it would take to pick up a take away and cost a third of the price.
+It doesn’t have to be difficult, just a piece of good quality protein and a simple salad is all that is needed and can be prepped in the time it would take to pick up a take away and cost a third of the price.

 Stop eating at least 3 hours before bed